dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/index.md

  [!code-vb[ControlsOverview#4](~/samples/snippets/visualbasic/VS_Snippets_Wpf/ControlsOverview/VisualBasic/AppInCode.xaml.vb#4)]

 ### Creating a Style for a Control
  WPF gives you the ability to specify the appearance of controls wholesale, instead of setting properties on each instance in the application, by creating a <xref:System.Windows.Style>.
-The following example creates a <xref:System.Windows.Style> that is applied to each <xref:System.Windows.Controls.Button> in the application. <xref:System.Windows.Style> definitions are typically defined in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] in a <xref:System.Windows.ResourceDictionary>, such as the <xref:System.Windows.FrameworkElement.Resources%2A> property of the <xref:System.Windows.FrameworkElement>.
+The following example creates a <xref:System.Windows.Style> that is applied to each <xref:System.Windows.Controls.Button> in the application. <xref:System.Windows.Style> definitions are typically defined in XAML in a <xref:System.Windows.ResourceDictionary>, such as the <xref:System.Windows.FrameworkElement.Resources%2A> property of the <xref:System.Windows.FrameworkElement>.

  [!code-xaml[ControlsOverview#5](~/samples/snippets/csharp/VS_Snippets_Wpf/ControlsOverview/CSharp/AppInCode.xaml#5)]